minoa-lang/reference/src/lexical-structure/comments/doc-comment-format.md

 The issue element allows an issue to be associated with an item.

 An issue can be provided in a comment as `/// \issue {issue}`, or in a sub-attribute as `@doc(issue={issue})`.
-When `{issue}` is just a number, it will generated a link based on the [issue tracker base](#issue-tracker-base-), otherwise an issue can be provided with a URL to the specific issue.
+When `{issue}` is just a number, it will generated a link based on the [issue tracker base], otherwise an issue can be provided with a URL to the specific issue.

 ## General notes & exhortations [↵](#doc-comment-format)